Azure/service-fabric-mesh-preview/docs/conceptual-docs/container-group-set-quickstart.md

 	az login
 	az account set --subscription "<subscriptionName>"
 	```
 2. Create a resource group (RG) to deploy the CGS to.
-Alternatively, you can an existing RG and skip this step.
+Alternatively, you can use an existing RG and skip this step.
+Please note that currently CGS are only available in eastus.

 	```cli
 	az group create --name <resourceGroupName> --location eastus